For Court Hearings During COVID-19 Pandemic

 - Parties are not required to upload Books of Authorities containing the full text of authorities.
 However, citations to cases in the factums are to provide, if possible, hyperlinks to CanLII.
 The only exceptions are authorities not available on CanLII, such as excerpts from textbooks, foreign law, or Canadian decisions not reported on CanLII: these should be collected in a brief of unreported authorities and uploaded electronically.

 - Parties are also encouraged to upload a compendium for oral argument in advance of the hearing, containing excerpts of evidence and authorities to which counsel will refer in oral argument.
-The compendium for oral argument is to be uploaded to CaseLines or other document sharing platform no later than 5 business days before the hearing date.
+The compendium for oral argument is to be uploaded to CaseLines as soon as possible before the hearing date.
 Where portions of cases are included in a compendium, the title of proceedings and headnote should be included as well.
 Where portions of the record are included in a compendium, the first page of the document and identification of where it may be found in the record, by reference to CaseLines page number, should also be provided.

-- At least one day before the hearing, the parties are to upload a counsel sheet setting out the name(s) of counsel and the estimated time for counsel’s submissions.
+- At least one day before the hearing, the parties are to upload a participant information form setting out the name(s) of counsel and self-represented parties and the estimated time for submissions.

 - Unless the court has directed an earlier deadline, at least one day before the hearing, the parties are to advise that they have reached agreement on costs or are to upload bills of costs and costs outlines.